15 Common Website Errors Many Businesses Make!

 Everything on your website should be easily searchable.
 Whether it’s the sign-up form, the “About Us” page, or your contact information, readers should not have to spend more than a few seconds finding it.
 To make things even easier, include a search box to help visitors find other content that doesn’t align with the page’s primary focus.

 - Do set up proper navigation.

-If your site requires users to sign up, use colors to make the navigation simple.
-For instance, if your navigation headers are blue, make your sign-up button green or some other color.
+If your site requires users to sign up, use colors to simplify navigation.
+For instance, if your navigation headers are blue, make your sign-up button green or another color.
 Organize your content into categories that users can browse if they like.
 You can also organize content on various hub pages.